jumpnow/jumpnowtek-site/_posts/2015-06-08-BeagleBone-Systems-with-Yocto.md

 #### copy_rootfs.sh

-This script copies the *zImage* Linux kernel, several device tree binaries (*.dtb) and the rest of the system files to the root file system partition of the SD card.
+This script copies the *zImage* kernel, the device tree binaries and the rest of the operating system to the root file system partition of the SD card.

 The script accepts an optional command line argument for the image type, for example `console` or `qt5`.
 The default is `console` if no argument is provided.